ctkelley/SIAMFANLEquations.jl/README.md

 # SIAMFANLEquations version 0.3.0

-# Coming soon
+# New Stuff

 -  Elliptic PDE test problem + Fast Poisson Solver preconditioner + New PDE example for Chapter 2
     - Fast Poisson solver preconditioner via FFT (__fish2d.jl__ and __Pfish2d.jl__) live in src/TestProblems/Systems/PDE_Tools.jl
     - Chapter 2: Code works, examples work, only the writeup is left.
 This mess is in
        - src/TestProblems/Systems/EllipticPDE.jl
        - src/Examples/NsolPDE.jl

- - GMRES + Newton-GMRES
+ - GMRES Linear Solver
       - Linear solvers live in src/Solvers/LinearSolvers
       - __kl_gmres.jl__ is a new linear solver and is working
       - It uses __Orthogonalize!.jl__ which defaults to classical Gram-Schmidt twice

+# Coming soon: Release of v 0.3.0

+ - Notebook update for PDE example in Ch 2

+ - Newton-GMRES
+      - Uses __kl_gmres.jl__
+      - H-equation + PDE Examples working in notebook

+ # This part is done when ...

+ - PTC-Krylov + examples are done
+ - BiCGSTAB linear solver is done
+ - Chapter 3 is finished

 This is the package with the solvers and test problems for